acke756/cv/README.md

 default).

 ## Provided commands
-`\cvname{<name>}`
+`\cvtitle{<text>}`
-Sets the name displayed in the sidebar.
+Creates large text.
+When used in the sidebar environment, the text is centered.

-`\cvphoto{<filename>}`
+`\cvphoto[<options>]{<filename>}`
-Sets the photo displayed in the sidebar.
+Inserts an image.
+Options are the same as those used by the `includegraphics` command.

 `\cvgithub{<name>}`
-Sets the GitHub username displayed in the sidebar.
+Specifies a GitHub account.
+Works with the hyperref package.

 `\cvphoneno{<no>}`
-Sets the phone number displayed in the sidebar.
+Specifies a phone number.

 `\cvemail{<email>}`
-Sets the e-mail address displayed in the sidebar.
+Specifies an e-mail address.
+Works with the hyperref package.

 `\cvaddress{<address>}`
-Sets the address displayed in the sidebar.
+Specifies an address.

 ## Provided environments
 `\sidebar`
 A `tikzpicture` environment that creates a sidebar on the left side of the paper.
+All of the commands defined above are available in the sidebar.

 ## Provided lengths
 `\sidebarwidth`